LouisLalonde/relis-statistical-analysis-environment/README.md

 The `relis_statistics_playground` executable artifact is the entry point for experimenters to retreive the results of their project's statistical analysis.
 Every combination of statistic analysis is pre-evaluated based on the ReLiS project classification configuration.

+The `requirements.txt` contains the Python librairies which the environment depends on.

 **Primary authors:** Louis Lalonde [@louislalonde](https://github.com/LouisLalonde) and Hanz Schepens [@Wickkawizz](https://github.com/Wickkawizz)

 ## 🚀 Execution